-Historically, the LNG spot charter market has been volatile as a result of the many conditions and factors that can affect the price, supply of and demand for LNG capacity.
-Weak global economic trends may further reduce demand for transportation of LNG carriers over longer distances.
+Historically, the LNG spot charter market has been volatile as a result of the many conditions and factors that can affect the price, supply of and demand for LNG transport capacity.
+Weak global economic trends and regional differences may further reduce demand for transportation of LNG carriers over longer distances.
 The spot charter market fluctuates significantly based upon supply of and demand for vessels and cargoes.
-The successful operation of any of our Vessels in the competitive spot charter market will depend upon, among other things, obtaining profitable spot charters and minimizing, to the extent possible, time spent waiting for charters and time spent traveling unladen to pick up cargo.
-The spot charter market is volatile and there have been periods when spot charter rates have declined below the operating cost of vessels.
+The successful operation of any of our Vessels in the competitive spot charter market will depend upon, among other things, obtaining profitable spot charters and minimizing, to the extent possible, time spent and costs incurred waiting for charters and traveling unladen to pick up cargo.
+The spot charter market is volatile and recently spot charter rates have declined below the operating cost of vessels.

-Our ability to renew the charters on our Vessels on the expiration or termination of our current charters, or on the Newbuild Vessels or vessels that we may acquire in the future, or the charter rates payable under any replacement charters and vessel values will depend upon, among other things, economic conditions in the sectors in which our Vessels operate at that time, changes in the supply and demand for vessel capacity and changes in the supply and demand for the seaborne transportation of energy resources.
+Our ability to renew the charters on our Vessels on the expiration or termination of our current charters, or vessels that we may acquire in the future, or the charter rates payable under any replacement charters and vessel values will depend upon, among other things, economic conditions in the sectors in which our Vessels operate at that time, changes in the supply and demand for vessel capacity and changes in the supply and demand for the seaborne transportation of energy resources.